exasol/pyexasol/doc/developer_guide/import_export_threading.rst

         sql --> |"executes IMPORT or EXPORT"| db sql -.-> |"uses address and terminates on failure"| http

-HTTP thread internals
+HTTP Thread Internals
 ---------------------

 The HTTP thread owns and runs a TCP Server (``ExaTCPServer``).
-The server uses an HTTP request handler ('`ExaHttpRequestHandler``) to move data between Exasol and the pipe.
+The server uses an HTTP request handler (``ExaHttpRequestHandler``) to move data between Exasol and the pipe.

 .. mermaid::